talon-one/talon_one.rb/docs/ManagementApi.md

 api_instance = TalonOne::ManagementApi.new
 loyalty_program_id = 56 # Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. loyalty_card_id = 'loyalty_card_id_example' # String | Identifier of the loyalty card.
-You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. opts = {
+You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`. opts = {
   start_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   page_size: 1000, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
   subledger_id: 'subledger_id_example', # String | The ID of the subledger by which we filter the data.
   customer_session_i_ds: ['customer_session_i_ds_example'], # Array<String> | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
   transaction_uui_ds: ['transaction_uui_ds_example'] # Array<String> | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
 }

 begin